-Circulatory collapse (a very pronounced fall in the blood pressure that may lead to unconsciousness)

-- Disorders affecting the brain that can lead to severe drowsiness, reduced consciousness or unconsciousness - Severe kidney disease - Heart disease (such as myocarditis (inflammation of heart muscle), pericarditis (inflammation of the pericardium) or cardiomyopathy (weakness of heart muscle)) - Active liver disease with jaundice (yellow colouration of the skin and eyes), feeling sick and loss of appetite - Liver failure or any other severe liver disease - Paralytic ileus (a disorder of the small intestine)
+- Disorders of the bone marrow (when the bone marrow does not make enough blood cells) or have ever suffered from bone marrow disease - Uncontrolled epilepsy (fits or seizures) - Acute mental illness caused by alcohol, medicines or other substances (e.g. narcotics) - Poisoning caused by other medicines - Circulatory collapse (a very pronounced fall in the blood pressure that may lead to unconsciousness) - Disorders affecting the brain that can lead to severe drowsiness, reduced consciousness or unconsciousness - Severe kidney disease - Heart disease (such as myocarditis (inflammation of heart muscle), pericarditis or cardiomyopathy (weakness of heart muscle)) - Active liver disease with jaundice (yellow colouration of the skin and eyes), feeling sick and loss of appetite - Liver failure (very serious liver disease) or any other severe liver disease - Paralytic ileus (a disorder of the small intestine). - If you use any medicine that stops your bone marrow from working properly.